ClinVar Miner

 Center for Pediatric Genomic Medicine, Children's Mercy Hospital and Clinics RCV000515003 SCV000610891 uncertain significance not provided 2017-03-08 criteria provided, single submitter clinical testing

-Invitae RCV001245807 SCV001419118 uncertain significance Bardet-Biedl syndrome 2022-08-22 criteria provided, single submitter clinical testing This sequence change replaces isoleucine, which is neutral and non-polar, with valine, which is neutral and non-polar, at codon 172 of the BBS4 protein (p.Ile172Val).
+Labcorp Genetics (formerly Invitae), Labcorp RCV001245807 SCV001419118 uncertain significance Bardet-Biedl syndrome 2025-02-03 criteria provided, single submitter clinical testing This sequence change replaces isoleucine, which is neutral and non-polar, with valine, which is neutral and non-polar, at codon 172 of the BBS4 protein (p.Ile172Val).
 This variant is present in population databases (rs145265395, gnomAD 0.2%).
 This variant has not been reported in the literature in individuals affected with BBS4-related conditions.
 ClinVar contains an entry for this variant (Variation ID: 445986).
-Algorithms developed to predict the effect of missense changes on protein structure and function (SIFT, PolyPhen-2, Align-GVGD) all suggest that this variant is likely to be tolerated.
+Invitae Evidence Modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) indicates that this missense variant is not expected to disrupt BBS4 protein function with a negative predictive value of 80%.
 In summary, the available evidence is currently insufficient to determine the role of this variant in disease.
 Therefore, it has been classified as a Variant of Uncertain Significance.

-PreventionGenetics, part of Exact Sciences RCV003915439 SCV004733631 likely benign BBS4-related condition 2020-05-21 criteria provided, single submitter clinical testing This variant is classified as likely benign based on ACMG/AMP sequence variant interpretation guidelines (Richards et al. 2015 PMID: 25741868, with internal and published modifications).
+PreventionGenetics, part of Exact Sciences RCV003915439 SCV004733631 likely benign BBS4-related disorder 2020-05-21 no assertion criteria provided clinical testing This variant is classified as likely benign based on ACMG/AMP sequence variant interpretation guidelines (Richards et al. 2015 PMID: 25741868, with internal and published modifications).

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.